 So while some women have the pregnancy glow while others get other skincare conditions like melasma and hormonal acne.

-The most common is Melasma which is a form of hyperpigmentation caused by the changes in hormones due to the pregnancy so there isn’t much you can safely do to treat it while pregnant.
-Unfortunately while you are pregnant a lot of the regular skincare ingredients which may have been helpful are completely out of bounds
+The most common is Melasma which is a form of hyperpigmentation caused by the changes in hormones due to the pregnancy so it isn’t much you can safely do to treat it while pregnant.
+Unfortunately, while you are pregnant a lot of the regular skincare ingredients which may have been helpful are completely out of bounds

-To prevent you from getting into trouble during your pregnancy by using products which may harm you and your baby here are some ingredient to avoid
+To prevent you from getting into trouble during your pregnancy by using products which may harm you and your baby here are some ingredients to avoid.

 The Ingredients to avoid